AmbroiseM/ML_Fun/old-projects/covid_project_DL/README.md

 ## Chest X-Ray images for COVID 19's prediction

-Here a project on covid 19's prediction with CNNs!pre
+Here a project on covid 19's prediction with CNNs!